cseelye/simpleisy/README.rst

 =====

 The ``ISYController`` object provides methods to get devices and programs.
-GetDevice and GetProgram return ``ISYDevice`` and ``ISYProgram`` objects, respectively, and those objects provide methods to tunr devices on/off, run programs, etc.
+GetDevice and GetProgram return ``ISYDevice`` and ``ISYProgram`` objects, respectively, and those objects provide methods to turn devices on/off, run programs, etc.

 .. code:: python